demisto/content/Packs/Wordpress/README.md

 To obtain your application password (API key) do the following:

-- Navigate to your wordpress admin site (typically <domain>/wp-admin)
+- Navigate to your wordpress admin site
 - Navigate to users
 - Click on 'edit' for the user you wish to generate the application password for
 - Scroll down to **Application Passwords**